DataFire/Integrations/integrations/generated/google_manufacturers/README.md

 #### Input
 * input `object`
+  * include `array`: The information to be included in the response.
+Only sections listed here
   * pageSize `integer`: Maximum number of product statuses to return in the response, used for
   * pageToken `string`: The token returned by the previous request.
   * parent **required** `string`: Parent ID in the format `accounts/{account_id}`.